JakubSmid/SlicerSEEG/README.md

 - [x] fix error when extending the curve outside of the image / moving the electrode outside of the image
 - [x] critical error when shifting contacts after renaming estimated contacts
 - [ ] cannot make window smaller due to the minimum size of the widgets => make Inputs buttons in vertical layout?
+- [ ] change estimation of the electrode axis orientation

 # Finalization
 - [x] add parameters into the parameter node and check scene saving